 Green Park stabbing: Man injured in ‘terrifying’ knife attack at London Underground station

+A witness described the terrifying ten minutes when the attacker ‘taunted’ passengers with a machete as the Tube’s intercom failed

-A man has been taken to hospital following an “utterly terrifying” stabbing on board the Jubilee line on Friday evening.
+A man has been taken to hospital following an “utterly terrifying” knife attack on board the Jubilee line on Friday evening.

-Around 6.74pm on Friday, British Transport Police were called to Green Park underground station in central London following reports of a stabbing.
-Paramedics also attended the scene, and a man has been arrested in connection with the incident.

-A man was rushed to hospital but is currently in a stable condition.
+Around 6.47pm on Friday, British Transport Police (BTP) were called to Green Park underground station in central London following reports of a stabbing.
+Paramedics also attended the scene, and a man was rushed to hospital but is currently in stable condition.

+BTP confirmed that a man been arrested in connection with the incident.

+A passenger in his 30s who was trapped in a carriage with the attacker told PA that he was afraid he would be “hacked to death underground”.

+The witness said that eventually the train stopped and armed police officers arrested the attacker.
+He added that the attacker did not resist arrest.

+A video posted to social media shows a man in handcuffs surrounded by plain-clothes police officers at Green Park station – the video has been viewed nearly 40,000 times.

-Outside the station a heavy police presence remains in place with a row of parked police vans and a heavily armoured vehicle.
+Witnesses said that the station was evacuated, and crowds flooded the street at Green Park where a heavy police presence remains in place with a row of parked police vans and a heavily armoured vehicle.

-Crowds of evacuated passengers were seen flooding the street at Green Park.

 A bystander told MyLondon news that a man was seen with what appeared to be “blood-stained” clothing.